tuxx/webcomic-scraper/README.md

 # Todo

 ## Work In Progress
-- [ ] Make all comics as plugins in the comics/ directory
+- [x] Make all current comics as plugins in the comics/ directory
 - [ ] Actually output HTML (currently it just prints the scraped html)
 - [ ] Discard old.py